seborama/govcr/README.md

 ## Cassette encryption

-Cassettes can be encrypted with the Go-supported AES-GCM cipher.
+Cassettes can be encrypted with two Go-supported ciphers:
+- AES-GCM (12-byte nonce, 16 or 32-byte key)
+- ChaCha20Poly1305 (24-byte nonce, 32-byte key)

-You will need to provide a secret key of either 16 or 32 bytes to a "`Crypter`" that will take care of encrypting and decrypting the cassette contents transparently.
+You will need to provide a secret key to a "`Crypter`" that will take care of encrypting to file and decrypting from file the cassette contents transparently.

-The "nonce" is stored with the cassette, in its header.
-The default strategy to generate a nonce is a 12-byte random generator.
-This is only safe if the same key is reused at most 2³² times (which for a **govcr** cassette feels somewhat infinite).
+The cryptographic "nonce" is stored with the cassette, in its header.
+The default strategy to generate a n-byte random nonce.

-It is possible to provide a custom nonce generator, albeit currently this is somewhat limited because the current nonce is not provided.
-This can make it difficult to implement a counter, for example.
+It is possible to provide a custom nonce generator.

+Cassettes are expected to be of somewhat reasonable size (at the very most a few MiB).
+They are fully loaded in memory.
+Under these circumstances, chunking is not needed and not supported.

-As a reminder, you should **never** use a nonce value more than once with the same private key as it would compromise the encryption.
+As a reminder, you should **never** use a nonce value more than once with the same private key.
+It would compromise the encryption.

+### Decryption

-**govcr** provides a CLI utility to decrypt existing cassette files.
+**govcr** provides a CLI utility to decrypt existing cassette files, should we want to.

 The command is located in the `cmd/govcr` folder, to install it: